dloureiro/tpl4md/README.md

 tpl4md is using different technologies to generate documents:

-* [Pandoc](<http://johnmacfarlane.net/pandoc/>) used to convert Markdown documents to various document formats is available on all the major platforms
+* [Pandoc](<http://johnmacfarlane.net/pandoc/>) used to convert Markdown documents to various document formats is available on all the major platforms.
+The pandoc version must be greater than 1.9.4.2 or the latest available.
 * The [LaTeX](http://www.latex-project.org/) document typesetting system.
 Don't worry, you won't have to write LaTeX code!
 Well perhaps a little bit … (The following packages are mandatory : `texlive`, `texlive-latex-recommended`, `texlive-xetex`, `ttf-bitstream-vera` and `texlive-latex-extra`)
 * The [Markdown](http://daringfireball.net/projects/markdown/syntax) format for the writing of documents.
 Some extensions are provided by pandoc to support tables and other cool stuff and you can find the documentation on the [related page](http://johnmacfarlane.net/pandoc/README.html#pandocs-markdown)
 * The compilation tool : [Make](<http://www.gnu.org/software/make/>)